-- Seniors will not have around-the-clock assistance as they would in a seniors' residence. - The home may need to be equipped with assistive devices such as ramps, grab bars, etc. - Caregivers arriving late could prove challenging for seniors who need continence assistance. - If families hire a private caregiver (instead of an agency), they become an employer responsible for screening, hiring, training, establishing standards, covering absences and making deductions for CPP, taxes and employment insurance. - Local caregivers may not offer necessary services depending on where your parent lives. - If your parent has a medical crisis, chances are their home lacks the emergency equipment commonly found in retirement residences.
+- Unless they have 24-hour caregiving, seniors will not have around-the-clock assistance as they would in a seniors' residence. - The home may need to be equipped with assistive devices such as ramps, grab bars, etc. - Caregivers arriving late could prove challenging for seniors who need support that cannot be easily scheduled (e.g. continence assistance). - If families hire a private caregiver (instead of an agency), they become an employer responsible for screening, hiring, training, establishing standards, covering absences and making deductions for CPP, taxes and employment insurance. - Local caregivers may not offer necessary services depending on where your parent lives. - If your parent has a medical crisis, chances are their home lacks the emergency equipment commonly found in retirement residences.